psprint/zcommodore/ZSTYLES.md

 zstyle ":plugin:zcommodore" auto_run "yes"                      # Automatically run the editor command for selected tag.
 If "no",
                                                                 # "off", "0" or "false" - only put the command into command line
-zstyle ":plugin:zcommodore" backup_dir "$HOME/.backup"          # Where [Backup] button copies file (time stamp appended to name)
+zstyle ":plugin:zcommodore" backup_dir "$HOME/.backup"          # Where [Backup] button copies file (time stamp appended to name) zstyle ":plugin:zcommodore" pager_cmd "less -iR"                # Command to run pager (also often Git's pager is used)
 ```